Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 ## NOTICE:
 **We are still cleaning up this repostory for final deadline late June.**

-TODO: Add final thesis once complete.
+**TODO:** Add final thesis once complete.

-TODO: Could add summary of theoretical parts: "Creating a Custom Layer" and "Replacing BEAM"
+**TODO:** We could add summary of theoretical parts: "Creating a Custom Layer" and "Replacing BEAM".
+Additionally, conclusions or abstract could be mentioned.
+But all this is to be found in the thesis.

 # SGX-Erlang-extension